arretx/bleep-bloop/docs/Tutorials/Whole-House-Audio/Setting-Up-Monoprice-6-Zone-Amplifier.md

   1. Monoprice 6-Zone Amp
   1. An officially supported version of Home Assistant running as a Virtual Machine in ProxmoxVE on a Gigabyte Mini computer.
 The only hardware I have directly connected to my ProxmoxVE machine is a Zwave controller and an ethernet cable....and power.
 Derp.
   1. A network switch, managed (a managed switch is not required but a switch is definitely required, of course if you're doing this and you don't know that, you have some homework to do about networking).
 I have Ubiquiti Unifi ecosystem with UDMPro and Protect security cameras...etc.
-  1. A [USR-TCP232-306](https://www.amazon.com/USR-TCP232-302-Serial-Ethernet-Converter-Support/dp/B01GPGPEBM) IP to RS232 Network converter.
+  1. A [USR-TCP232-306](https://www.amazon.com/USR-TCP232-306-Serial-Ethernet-Device-Server/dp/B07G5P4CPR) IP to RS232 Network converter.
   1. A [Male to Female DB9 serial cable](https://www.amazon.com/dp/B009WUQ828?psc=1&ref=ppx_yo2_dt_b_product_details).
-MALE TO FEMALE...IMPORTANT.
+MALE TO FEMALE if you purchase this particular model.
+There are other models that have a Female RS232 Connector which would require a male to male cable instead.

 ## Configuration Instructions